khronokernel/Getting-Started-With-OpenCore/README.md

 **Add**: Here's where you specify which kexts to load, order matters here so make sure Lilu.kext is always first!
 Other higher priority kexts come after Lilu such as, VirtualSMC, AppleALC, WhateverGreen, etc.

+**Emulate**: Needed for spoofing unsupported CPUs like Pentiums and Celerons

 **Block**: Blocks kexts from loading.
 Sometimes needed for disabling Apple's trackpad driver for some laptops.

 **Patch**: Patches kexts (this is where you would add USB port limit patches and AMD CPU patches).